 Those Visiting Fewer than 3 Attractions – Likewise, if you plan on visiting fewer than 3 of the included attractions, simply skip the pass and pay at the gate.

 Travelers Wanting More Options – I think the Chicago CityPASS is great because it offers admission to the essential Chicago attractions at a super low price.
 However, it doesn’t include everything.
-If you like the idea of a Chicago sightseeing pass but want more options, this pass may be a better fit.
+If you like the idea of a Chicago sightseeing pass but want more options, the Go City Chicago Card may be a better fit.

 Tips for Using the Chicago CityPASS